ramayer-fli/spark-nlp/README.md

 val testData = spark.createDataFrame(Seq(
-(1, "Google has announced the release of a beta version of the popular TensorFlow machine learning library"), (2, "Donald John Trump (born June 14, 1946) is the 45th and current president of the United States") )).toDF("id", "text")
+(1, "Google has announced the release of a beta version of the popular TensorFlow machine learning library"), (2, "Donald John Trump (born June 14, 1946) is the 45th and former president of the United States") )).toDF("id", "text")

 val pipeline = PretrainedPipeline("explain_document_dl", lang="en")